MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 ### Hotel Conversions

 For hotel conversions you can send the following additional fields.
-See here for more information: https://learn.microsoft.com/hu-hu/advertising/hotel-service/conversion-metrics
+[Learn more](../../hotel-ads/)

 Please also send currency and revenue value as appropriate.